 Nau mai haere mai ki Ngā Poutama Matawhenua

-Discover how you can use GIS tools and data to map your whenua, create 3D stories and flythroughs, access all the government GIS data, historical imagery, property data, and perform spatial analysis.
+Learn how you can use GIS tools and data to map your whenua, create 3D stories and flythroughs, discover and access all of the government GIS data, historical imagery, property data, and perform spatial analysis to support your mahi.

 Kaupapa | Content